-Typical environmental cases involve the illegal discharge of pollutants into the air or waters of the state; the illegal accumulation, storage or disposal of oil or hazardous waste; open dumping and accumulation of solid waste; violations of natural resource laws; and frauds associated with Maryland's lead paint laws.
+ECU is responsible for the coordination, investigation and prosecution of criminal environmental violations and other associated criminal charges.
+Typical environmental cases involve the illegal discharge of pollutants into the waters of the state; the illegal accumulation, storage or disposal of hazardous waste; open dumping and accumulation of solid waste; violations of natural resource laws and frauds associated with Maryland's lead paint laws.

 The General Assembly, through the Environment Article, provides the Attorney General exclusive or concurrent authority to prosecute criminal violations stemming from investigations involving water pollution, air pollution and waste.
-Furthermore, the Attorney General's Office is granted authority pursuant to Article V, Section 3 of the Constitution of Maryland to investigate and prosecute certain specified crimes as directed by the governor.
-Historically, the governor has included authority to investigate and prosecute violations of Maryland's Litter Control Law (§10-110 of the Criminal Law Article) and other broadly-defined related offenses.
-The unit may seek the governor's authorization to investigate and prosecute other violations not within the Environment Article on either a case-by-case basis, or based on specific areas of concern.
+Furthermore, the Attorney General's Office is granted authority pursuant to Article V, Section 3 of the Constitution of Maryland to investigate and prosecute certain specified crimes as directed by the Governor.
+Historically the Governor has included authority to investigate and prosecute violations of Maryland's Litter Control Law (§10-110 of the Criminal Law Article); violations of the Natural Resources Article, and other broadly defined related offenses.
+The Unit may seek the Governor's authorization to investigate and prosecute other violations not within the Environment Article on either a case-by-case basis, or based on specific areas of concern.

-ECU receives complaints or allegations of possible criminal activity from multiple sources, including citizen complaints, other governmental and law enforcement agencies, MDE administrations, or as a result of ECU investigation initiatives.
+The Environmental Crimes Unit receives complaints or allegations of possible criminal activity from multiple sources, including MDE, citizen complaints, other governmental and law enforcement agencies, or as a result of ECU investigation initiatives.
 Complaints are initially reviewed by an ECU prosecutor and investigator to determine the appropriateness and available resources for either a preliminary or a full investigation.
-Cases deemed potentially suitable for prosecution are then subjected to a full investigation for the purpose of gathering sufficient evidence to accurately assess whether to file criminal charges.
-Various factors are considered in determining whether to pursue criminal enforcement, including:

-- whether there is significant environmental harm and/or long-term effects on the public health; - whether there is evidence of intentionally deceptive, misleading or fraudulent misconduct; - whether the violator was operating outside the regulatory scheme; - whether the violation is an isolated incident or part of a continuing or repetitive pattern; - whether the violator has either a prior criminal record or a history of civil/regulatory enforcement action.
+Various factors are considered when making the determination whether to pursue criminal enforcement for violations of Maryland's environmental laws.
+These considerations can include the following: (1) whether there is significant environmental harm and/or long-term effects on the public health; (2) whether there is evidence of intentionally deceptive, misleading or fraudulent misconduct; (3) whether the violator was operating outside the regulatory scheme; (4) whether the violations are repetitive; (5) whether the violation(s) were part of an isolated incident or instead a pattern of continuing conduct; and (6) whether the violator has either a prior criminal record or a history of civil/regulatory enforcement action.